- Game-viewing in the game-rich Moremi Game Reserve

 - Close to Godikwe heronry

-- Small carbon footprint as the new camp is raised on stilts
+- Reduced environmental impact as the new camp is raised on stilts

 Camp Okuti is set in the Okavango Delta, under large shady trees at the edge of Xakanaka lagoon in the heart of the Moremi Game Reserve.
 It's one of the most beautiful parts of the Okavango Delta within close range of shallow flood plains, papyrus swamp and dense riverine forest.
 Indeed the Moremi Game Reserve of Botswana is rated as one of the finest game viewing areas in Africa.